gargpriyank/IBM-Edge-Workshop/docs/ieam42-agent-deploy.md

 cp <your_home_dir>/workspace /home/ibm-workshop/workspace   # <your_home_dir> is in your local system
 ```

+4) Execute shell script `agent-install.sh` as in below.
+This will:
+   - Install the IEAM agent.
+   - Publish the sample edge services such as helloworld, cpu2eventstreams, cpu and gps in multi-arch environments.
+   - Register the edge node with the pattern **pattern-ibm.helloworld**.
+   - Deploy the sample helloworld service.
-4) Install IEAM agent, deploy sample helloworld service and register node.
-This will create an agreement in between edge agent on the edge node
-   and the agbot on the IEAM.
+   - Create an agreement in between edge agent on the edge node and the agbot on the IEAM.

 ```markdown
 sudo -s -E ./agent-install.sh -i 'css:' -p IBM/pattern-ibm.helloworld -w '*' -T 120